-Halloween is a time when kids get to dress-up as a favorite character, gather with friends and roam from house to house collecting as much candy as possible.
+Halloween in Chicago is a time when kids get to dress-up as a favorite character, gather with friends and roam from house to house collecting as much candy as possible.
 When I was a child, I can remember starting early and putting in hours of ringing bells till I had shopping bags full of candy.
 As a parent in Chicago, my wife and I took our son and his friends trick or treating, ever careful that in their excitement, they paid attention to cars while crossing streets, alleys and driveways.
 Despite all of the media attention that gets focused on razor blades in apples and poison in candy; the greatest danger your children face is from cars and trucks.

 Halloween in Chicago should be a fun and safe time for children, if you follow these trick-or-treating safety precautions.